Online virtual conference

 Becoming a grants consultant seems like the ideal life!
 The thought of freedom without prescribed work hours or a boss looking over your shoulder is extremely appealing.
 You can set your own hours and choose your work assignments as an independent contractor.
 Thanks in part to the Fourth Industrial Revolution and the advances in technology it brings, becoming a member of the gig economy is even easier.

 Independent contractors of any type must be prepared for shifts to their lifestyle, income levels, and time.
-One minute you are flying high on meeting deadlines and others pondering what will you do when you don’t have any assignments in the pipeline.
-In this session, we will discuss the realities of working for yourself, the ebb and flow of seeking and obtaining assignments, hiring sub-contractors, keeping clients, and marketing.
+One minute you are flying high meeting deadlines and others pondering what will you do when you don’t have any assignments in the pipeline.
+In this session, we will discuss the realities of being self-employed, the ebb and flow of seeking and obtaining assignments, hiring sub-contractors, keeping clients, and marketing.

-This is a fun, dynamic session that combines lecture and discussion.
-While it does not focus on the mechanics of starting a business such as filing for an LLC or DBA and contract language, it will concentrate on what it takes to be a successful consultant.
+Three senior grants consultants who operate their own single-woman, home-based businesses for more than 25 years each will help you understand what it takes to make it.
+While this session does not focus on the mechanics of starting a business such as filing for an LLC or DBA and contract language, it will concentrate on what it takes to be a successful consultant.
 Attendees will learn the following:

 - Discovering then capitalizing on your entrepreneurial spirit